fiskaltrust/rollout-doc/middleware/step-by-step/2-hardware-tses-at-local-server-for-multiple-cash-registers/README.md

-## 4 - Creating the Cashbox for the queue
+## 4 - Creating the CashBox for the queue

 ### Step 1 - Navigating